 The Mitigation Action Facility continues to fund ambitious climate change mitigation projects to implement Nationally Determined Contributions (NDCs) and long-term strategies (LTS) that are central to meeting the Paris Agreement goals.
 The Facility primarily focuses on three priority sectors - energy, transport and industry, but remains open to cross-sectoral projects linked to one of the priority sectors.
-As highlighted in the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC)1, energy, transport and industry cumulatively account for more than 40 GtCO2e, or 67% of global annual greenhouse gas (GHG) emissions (as of 2021).
+As highlighted in the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), energy, transport and industry cumulatively account for more than 40 GtCO2e, or 67% of global annual greenhouse gas (GHG) emissions (as of 2021).
 To shift the targeted sectors towards a carbon-neutral development pathway, the Mitigation Action Facility selects innovative projects that can catalyse sector-wide transformational change.
 These efforts can help close the gap in climate finance required to avoid the worst impacts of climate change.
-According to the Breakthrough Agenda Report2, provision of technical and financial assistance is needed to improve the affordability, accessibility and attractiveness of clean technologies and sustainable practices.
+According to the Breakthrough Agenda Report, there is still a significant need for an accelerated international effort in aligning policies to create demand for clean technologies.
+Despite the progress made in the recent years, provision of technical and financial assistance is needed to have to continue expanding in order to improve the affordability, accessibility and attractiveness of clean technologies and sustainable practices.
 Beyond that, with its focus on the priority sectors energy and industry, in particular, the Mitigation Action Facility can significantly contribute to initiatives like the Just Energy Transition Partnerships (JETPs) and the Climate Club.
 Where relevant, synergies with and a clear reference to the political agreement of the JETPs as well as the consecutive papers (such as an investment plan or an implementation plan) and the Climate Club priorities on transforming industries in the respective countries are highly encouraged.

-This document provides general information on the Mitigation Action Facility, its objective and functioning (part A) as well as requirements and specific information on the selection process of projects for funding under the Call for Projects 2023 of the Mitigation Action Facility (part B).
+This document provides general information on the Mitigation Action Facility, its objective and functioning (part A) as well as requirements and specific information on the selection process of projects for funding under the Call for Projects 2024 of the Mitigation Action Facility (part B).
 The General Information Document strives to assist potential Applicants in preparing and submitting Project Concepts and subsequently, upon selection, Project Outlines and Proposals.